stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

     ![](media/asset-view-open-scene.webp)

-3. The scene editor should now appear.
+3. The Scene editor should now appear.

     ![](media/scene-editor-empty.webp)

 > [!TIP]
-> You can have multiple scene editors opened and switch between them by using tabs.
+> You can have multiple Scene editors opened and switch between them by using tabs.
 >
 > ![](media/scene-editor-tabs.webp)

-## Navigating the scene editor
+## Navigating the Scene editor

-The scene editor consists of two components: the [Entity tree](../game-studio/dedicated-editors/scene-editor/entity-tree.md) and the [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md).
+The Scene editor consists of two components: the [Entity tree](../game-studio/dedicated-editors/scene-editor/entity-tree.md) and the [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md).

 ![](../game-studio/dedicated-editors/scene-editor/media/scene-editor-layout.webp)